-Custodial parents sometimes go for sole custody when the other parent won’t or can’t be a part of their child’s lives.
+Custodial parents sometimes go for sole custody when the other parent won’t or can’t be part of their child’s lives.
 The sole custody may have included court guidelines that allowed for visitation between the noncustodial parent and that child.
 However, if there has been a long absence and an absent father now wants to contact you and your child, that visitation schedule may no longer be appropriate.
-A custodial parent should speak to a family law attorney as soon as they hear from their previously-absent co-parent.
+As the custodial parent, you should speak with a family law attorney in Albuquerque as soon as they hear from the previously absent co-parent.
 An attorney will be able to answer questions and assist in the creation of a new plan.

-If you’re the previously absent father or mother who wants to reconnect, you should also talk to a family law attorney once they decide to re-enter their child’s life.
-Part of this returning process includes showing that the returning parent is committed to the responsibility that comes with raising children, and this means addressing outstanding obligations such as unpaid child support.
+If you’re the previously absent father or mother who wants to reconnect, you should also talk to a family law attorney once you decide to re-enter your child’s life.
+Part of this re-introductory process includes showing that you are committed to the responsibility that comes with raising children, and this means addressing outstanding obligations such as unpaid child support.

-Naturally, a custodial parent may resent an absent parent who has just returned.
-However, he or she needs to keep in mind that the child must be shielded from his or her personal views of the absent parent.
-The child’s outlook should not be influenced by what the custodial parent feels, no matter how understandable those feelings may be.
-Depending on the child’s age, the custodial parent can also see how the child feels about the reunification process and the pace at which it is moving.
+Naturally, a custodial parent may resent the absent parent who’s attempting to return.
+However, they need to keep in mind that regardless of their emotional perspective, they can’t let it affect their child in the situation.
+The child’s outlook should never be influenced by what the custodial parent feels, no matter how valid or understandable those feelings may be.
+Depending on the child’s age, the custodial parent must also see how the child feels about the reunification process and the pace at which it is moving.

-A returning parent may be feeling anxious about the process and how he or she is viewed by the child and the custodial parent.
-This is normal, and it’s also important for the returning parent to try to understand the custodial parent’s point of view and not be ruled by only their perspective.
+On the other hand, the returning parent may feel anxious about the process and how both the custodial parent and the child view them.
+This is normal, but it’s important for the returning parent to try to understand the custodial parent’s point of view and not be ruled by only their perspective.